Omryuo/Basic-AI-Music-System/README.md

 - Navigate to the "Generate Melody" section.
 - Adjust parameters such as tempo, melody length, and scale.
 - Click "Generate Melody" to create and preview the generated melody along with the selected instrument.
+- The generated melody can be previewed in the same page and it is also saved in the generated folder.

 ### **Detect Mood:**
 - Navigate to the "Mood Detection" section.
 - Upload an audio file (MP3/WAV) to analyze its mood.
 - View detailed audio feature analysis and criteria comparisons.

+**Note:** refer the "screenshots of the project.pdf" it contains the images of the project interface.

 ## How it uses AI :
 Although the project uses rule-based methods rather than advanced deep learning models, it employs key AI concepts: